samuelsadok/fibre/js/README.md

 Optionally you could add a callback to the `obj._onLost` promise in order to gracefully stop polling when the device disconnects.

-Since we're using WebUSB in this example, there's one more thing left to do: The user needs to authorize the website (once only) to access the USB device.
+Since we're using WebUSB in this example, there's one more thing left to do: The user needs to authorize the website (only once) to access the USB device.
 This must happen on a user gesture, which is why earlier we put a Connect-button into our HTML.

 So directly after the call to `libfibre.startDiscovery()`, add: